ckyeungac/edm-public-dataset/README.md

 - [ASSISTments 2012](https://sites.google.com/site/assistmentsdata/home/2012-13-school-data-with-affect) -- This dataset is similar to ASSISTment 2009, but augmented with the predicted affective state of a student.
 This includes _frustration_, _confusion_, _engagment_ and _boredom_.
 - [ASSISTments 2015](https://sites.google.com/site/assistmentsdata/home/2015-assistments-skill-builder-data) -- This dataset is the simplest dataset that only contains the correct tag of an attempt.
 - [OLI Engineering Statics - Fall 2011](https://pslcdatashop.web.cmu.edu/DatasetInfo?datasetId=507) -- This dataset is from a college-level engineering statics course with 189,297 trials, 333 students and 1,223 exercises tags.
-- [Synthetic Data from DKT](https://github.com/chrispiech/DeepKnowledgeTracing/tree/master/data/synthetic) -- This dataset simulates 2000 virtual students answering 50 exercises using the item response theory model.
+- [Synthetic Data from DKT](https://github.com/chrispiech/DeepKnowledgeTracing/tree/master/data/synthetic) -- This dataset simulates 2000 virtual students answering 50 exercises using the item response theory model. ([paper](https://stanford.edu/~cpiech/bio/papers/deepKnowledgeTracing.pdf))
+- [Junyi Academy Math Practicing Log](https://pslcdatashop.web.cmu.edu/DatasetInfo?datasetId=1198) -- Junyi Academy is an e-learning platform, like Khan Academy, where students can practice exercises on various subjects including Mathematics, Biology, Computer Science.
+Like ASSISTments, the dataset contains attempt, hint taken, time spent, and skill tag information for an exercise.

 ## Quitting the Game
 - [Physics Playground Log Data ](https://upenn.app.box.com/s/4ocucflaehd7c51lbxx96heikcjtcwz1) -- Physics Playground log data capture comprehensive information on student actions and game screen changes as a time series with millisecond precision. ([paper](http://educationaldatamining.org/files/conferences/EDM2018/papers/EDM2018_paper_39.pdf))